PSyGrid object

 None

-a list containing the indexes of the runs in the PSyGrid object
+a list containing the indices of the runs in the PSyGrid object

 termination_flags